Catalyzing Affordable Housing Development

 628 1st Avenue – Council Bluffs, IA

-In partnership with the Southwest Iowa Foundation (SWIF), FPI supported the redevelopment of a former YMCA site into a 56-unit mixed-income housing development.
-By repurposing a long-vacant site into much-needed housing, this project aligns with local efforts to increase housing supply and promote economic growth in the area.
+In partnership with the Southwest Iowa Foundation (SWIF), FPI supported the search for a developer to reimagine the former YMCA site in downtown Council Bluffs.
+Lincolnshire Investments and Door 3 Properties will build a 56-unit mixed-income housing development.
+By repurposing a long-vacant site into much-needed housing, increasing housing supply and promoting economic growth in a key corridor of the city.

-Offering a mix of market-rate and affordable housing options, the selected developer is focused on providing high-quality, sustainable housing.
+Offering a mix of market-rate and affordable housing options, this project will provide high-quality, sustainable housing with a mix of studios, one-bedrooms, and two-bedrooms at a range of price points.
 With pre-development work completed, construction is projected to begin in late 2025, with completion estimated in 2027.